Don’t blame the grain – ancient grains may have helped build our brains

 To give you a scale of this effect in the healthy volunteers, inflammatory markers TNF-alpha went up by 15% on modern wheat and dropped by 36% on kamut wheat.
 In the recent diabetes trial the inflammatory marker VEGF dropped by 34% on kamut compared to modern wheat.
-Insulin also dropped by 16% while it went up by 12% on modern wheat.
+Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. also dropped by 16% while it went up by 12% on modern wheat.
 Most telling is the trial on IBS sufferers, published in the British Journal of Nutrition.
 All symptoms substantially improved on kamut wheat, but got worse on modern wheat, and the inflammatory marker IL-6 dropped by 37%.

 I was rather skeptical at first since the consensus is to eliminate all wheat in anyone with IBS or bloating as a first port of call.
 But I have treated and met many people who react very differently to Kamut wheat.